Azure/fta-windowsvirtualdesktop/doc/what.md

 #### [prev](./welcome.md) | [home](./welcome.md)  | [next](./concepts.md)

-App virtualization and Remote Desktop as a Service [https://docs.microsoft.com/en-us/azure/virtual-desktop/overview](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview)
+Remote Desktop as a Service and App virtualization solution [https://docs.microsoft.com/en-us/azure/virtual-desktop/overview](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview)

 In the past if you wanted deploy Remote Desktop Services (RDS) it was complex with several components which needed to be deployed and managed by the customer